-With a guaranteed small group, absorb intimate views of the Mendenhall Glacier while paddling across the glacier-fed lake in a native-style canoe.
+With a guaranteed small group, absorb intimate views of the Mendenhall Glacier while paddling across the glacier-fed lake in a custom made canoe.

 - Adult Ages 18+

 AN UNFORGETTABLE ADVENTURE TOUR OF MENDENHALL GLACIER

 The Mendenhall Glacier is a 13-mile-long river of flowing ice.
 It is 1,800 ft. deep and a half-mile wide and even though it is the most visited glacier in Alaska, most people only see if from afar.
 Our extended Alaska glacier tour gives you ample time to get the best pictures, get your full of glacier water, and do a little dance on the glacier ice itself.
 Be one of the few to experience the beauty of the Mendenhall Glacier, exclusively and safely.

 Your exploration begins at the cruise ship docks in downtown Juneau, where you’re greeted by our professional guides to officially start your adventure.
 They sweep your small group away on a narrated ride deep into the Tongass National Forest, the largest National Forest in the United States, which is where the Mendenhall Glacier resides.
 We go directly to the West Glacier parking area where your equipment and safety gear awaits you.
 After getting suited up, your guides teach you how to paddle safely and efficiently across the Mendenhall Lake.